eduardosasso/lightapi/README.md

 # ApiUrl.io
 Quickly design and prototype API's.
-Describe your data structure using a Hash format.
+Describe your data structure using the Hash format.
 Get JSON test data automatically based on your input.

 ## Use cases